Certified Gradient-Based Contact-Rich Manipulation via Smoothing-Error Reachable Tubes: Preliminaries and Problem Statement

+Convex conic programs of the form \eqref{eq:conic-program} or \eqref{eq:conic-logbarrier-program} can be embedded as differentiable layers within computational graphs \cite{agrawal2019differentiable}.
+When $P$, $q$, $A$, and $b$ depend on problem data $\theta$, the sensitivity of the solution with respect to $\theta$ can be computed \cite{agrawal2019differentiating}, as can its sensitivity with respect to the complementarity parameter $\kappa$.
+The corresponding implicit differentiation formulas are summarized in \cref{app:conic-program-implicit-differentiation}.

-\looseness-1 \textbf{Contact Models\quad} We adopt the quasidynamic model of contact dynamics from \cite{pang2021convex, pang2023global}.
-This model assumes that velocities are sufficiently small to be neglected, and employs a convex formulation of contact dynamics \cite{anitescu2006optimization}, thereby avoiding the need to solve \acp{LCP}.
-A key advantage of this assumption is that it reduces the number of state variables by half, significantly simplifying the trajectory optimization problem.
-This assumption is well suited for manipulation tasks in which departures from static equilibrium are brief, so that transient accelerations do not integrate into significant velocities \cite[\S10.1]{mason2021mechanics}.
+\textbf{Contact Model.\quad} We adopt the quasistatic model of contact dynamics from \cite{pang2021convex, pang2023global}, which assumes velocities are sufficiently small to be neglected and employs a convex formulation of contact.
+This assumption is appropriate for manipulation tasks in which departures from static equilibrium are brief, so that transient accelerations do not accumulate into significant velocities \cite[\S10.1]{mason2021mechanics}.
+Although the convex contact formulation introduces an artifact whereby slipping contact occurs with a nonzero offset \cite{anitescu2006optimization}, this offset is proportional to the tangential velocity and is therefore negligible under the quasistatic assumption.